pypa/virtualenv/docs/explanation.rst

 **venv creator**
     This creator delegates the entire creation process to the standard library's ``venv`` module, following `PEP 405
     <https://www.python.org/dev/peps/pep-0405/>`_.
-The venv creator has two limitations:
+The venv creator requires spawning a subprocess to invoke the venv

-    - It only works with Python 3.5 or later.
-    - It requires spawning a subprocess to invoke the venv module, unless virtualenv is installed in the system Python.
+    module, unless virtualenv is installed in the system Python.

     The subprocess overhead can be significant, especially on Windows where process creation is expensive.